Thought Experiment Myth of Sisyphus

 Sartre is issuing a challenge to the virtue ethicists -- what evidence do we have that the good life is “essentialist” rather than “existentialist.”
 There are at least three objections essentialists might raise in response:

 - The Nihilist Threat: The existentialist asks you to create your own meaning in your life.
-But what if you can’t find it?
-Does that mean life really is meaningless?
+But is that really possible?
+Isn't any meaning we create for ourselves hollow if it has no connection to objective value?
 Nihilism is the view that life is meaningless and not “worth” living.
 Can existentialism avoid nihilism?